cfsmp3/linux_framework_laptop/README.md

 You can find the pre-built .deb files in the fingerprint directory here if you don't want to build them yourself.
 Note that I just followed the instructions from the community.

 ### Dock
+Tested:
-I've tested two: Dell's TB16, which is discontinued but can be gotten off eBay at very reasonable prices, and Anker's 13-in-1.
-Dell's doesn't work very well.
-Anker's is OK-ish.
+- Dell's TB16, which is discontinued but can be gotten off eBay at very reasonable prices.
+It doesn't work very well.
+- Pluggable TBT3-UDV.
+It doesn't have a power button so it's useless in clamshell mode (if you want to have a way to wake up the laptop).
+- Anker's 13-in-1.
+This is the one I'm currently using so comments are about it.

 **Tested**
 - Audio (in/out works fine in zoom, for example)